CodecoolGlobal/threads-workshop-java-Wirek90/README.md

     - Make sandwiches using `game.makeSandwich(order)` (this takes 2 s).
 You can make up to 5 sandwiches simultaneously.
 - We will be monitoring how many of these you are able to make per second.

+See also Links at the bottom of this page.

 ## Serve orders

 Open the `CoffeeShopTemplate` class.
 Run the main method (Ctrl-Shift-F10).

 You can see that we're trying to serve coffee orders and managing about 1 per second.
 Can you make it faster using threads?

 Remember that you can take oly 3 orders at a time.